 - Add onions, and carrots and saute for 2 minutes or until lightly browned, stirring frequently.

-- Add remaining 1 tablespoons of oil to pan and add rice and pork, stirring 2 minutes.
+- Pour remaining 1 tablespoon of oil into pan and add rice, pork, garlic and ginger and continue stirring another 2 minutes.

-- Add 1/2 of green onions, and cook without stirring until edges begin to brown.
+- Add 1/2 of green onions and peas, cook without stirring until edges begin to brown.

 - Make a well in the center of rice and add the egg mixture, stirring for 30 seconds, or until soft-scrambled, stirring constantly.

-- Stir in mirin and 1/2 teaspoon salt, soy sauce, sesame oil, and pepper.
+- Stir in mirin, 1/2 teaspoon salt, soy sauce, sesame oil, and pepper.
 Remove from heat and stir in the remaining green onions.